-"the ability to perceive emotions, to access and generate emotions so as to assist thought, to understand emotions and emotional knowledge, and to reflectively regulate emotions so as to promote emotional and intellectual growth."
+"The ability to perceive emotions, to access and generate emotions to assist thought, to understand emotions and emotional knowledge, and to reflectively regulate emotions to promote emotional and intellectual growth."

-In the self-reflection space we may be able to see the bigger picture and appreciate that the person in front of us is not the cause of our problems but part of the solution.
+In the self-reflection space, we can see the bigger picture and appreciate that the person in front of us is not the cause of our problems but part of the solution.

-We may also realise that whilst we still feel aggrieved by the person's actions, in that brief pause we are able to regulate our emotions and explain clearly and calmly why we feel upset.
+We may also realise that whilst we still feel aggrieved by the person's actions, in that brief pause, we can regulate our emotions and explain clearly and calmly why we feel upset.

-Developing the self-reflection space enables us to better choose the moment of action.
-For example the person in front of you may be in a place where there is no meeting of hearts and minds and you are better off delaying the conversation to a later date in a different environment.
+Developing a self-reflection space enables us to choose the moment of action better.
+For example, the person in front of you may be in a place where there is no meeting of hearts and minds, and you are better off delaying the conversation to a later date in a different environment.

-EQ is an ability, which can be developed through evidenced based neuroscience coaching.
+Emotional intelligence is a range of abilities, which can be developed through evidenced-based neuroscience coaching.

-The Mayer, Salovey, Caruso test (MSCEIT) measures EQ and gives a tailored report on a persons ability in each of these four areas:
+The Mayer, Salovey, Caruso online test (MSCEIT) measures EQ and gives a tailored report on your ability in each of the following areas:

 - Recognising Emotions - ability to recognise emotions in ourselves and others as well from the environment

-- Facilitating Thought - The ability to generate, use, and feel emotion as necessary to communicate feelings or employ them in your thinking style
+- Facilitating Thought - The ability to generate, use, and feel emotions in order to think, act and communicate well

-- Managing Emotions - ability to be open to feelings, and to modulate them in oneself and others so as to promote personal understanding and growth
+- Managing Emotions - the ability to be open to feelings and to build them into your decision making process in order to learn, grow and deepen your relationships with others

-To do the test contact Andy Roberts at Breathe London and we will send you test details and login details for the test.
+To do the test contact, Andy Roberts.
+He will send you test details and login details for the test.